-What Nationality is Sticky Toffee Pudding?
+What Country is Sticky Toffee Pudding From?

-Did you know I converted Sticky Toffee Pudding into a STP macaron for my first book, Mad About Macarons?
+Did you know I converted Sticky Toffee Pudding into a macaron for my first book, Mad About Macarons?
 It makes it an entirely gluten-free version - both as a regular-sized macaron and as a giant macaron dessert.

-Sticky Toffee Family-Sized Pudding
+Family-Sized Pudding

 There are two ways of making this recipe.